PacktPublishing/Java-Concurrency-and-Parallelism/README.md

-# Parallel-Programming-and-Concurrency-in-Java
+# Java-Concurrency-and-Parallelism
-Parallel Programming and Concurrency in Java, published by Packt
+Java Concurrency and Parallelism, published by Packt